What Are the Components of an Appraisal?

-Buying a home can be the most significant investment many might ever encounter.
-Whether it's where you raise your family, a second vacation property or an investment, the purchase of real property is a detailed financial transaction that requires multiple people working in concert to see it through.
+Their home's purchase can be the most important transaction some may ever encounter.
+Whether it's a main residence, an additional vacation home or one of many rentals, purchasing real property is a complex financial transaction that requires multiple people working in concert to make it all happen.

-Most people are familiar with the parties having a role in the transaction.
-The most familiar person in the exchange is the real estate agent.
-Next, the bank provides the money necessary to bankroll the exchange.
-The title company sees to it that all requirements of the sale are completed and that a clear title transfers to the buyer from the seller.
+You're likely to be familiar with the parties having a role in the transaction.
+The real estate agent is the most familiar person in the transaction.
+Then, the mortgage company provides the money needed to bankroll the exchange.
+And ensuring all aspects of the exchange are completed and that the title is clear to pass to the buyer from the seller is the title company.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, who makes sure the property is worth the amount being paid?
-This is where the appraiser comes in.
-We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
+So, what party is responsible for making sure the value of the property is in line with the amount being paid?
+In comes the appraiser.
+We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Petersen Appraising, Inc will ensure, you as an interested party, are informed.

-Our first task at Petersen Appraising, Inc is to inspect the property to ascertain its true status.
-We must actually see features, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they truly exist and are in the condition a reasonable buyer would expect them to be.
-To make sure the stated size of the property has not been misrepresented and describe the layout of the property, the inspection often includes creating a sketch of the floorplan.
-Most importantly, the appraiser looks for any obvious amenities - or defects - that would affect the value of the property.
+To ascertain the true status of the property, it's our responsibility to first conduct a thorough inspection.
+We must see aspects of the property hands on, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they truly exist and are in the shape a reasonable buyer would expect them to be.
+To ensure the stated size of the property is accurate and illustrate the layout of the property, the inspection often includes creating a sketch of the floorplan.
+Most importantly, the appraiser identifies any obvious features - or defects - that would have an impact on the value of the house.

 Cost Approach

-This is where the appraiser analyzes information on local construction costs, the cost of labor and other elements to ascertain how much it would cost to construct a property nearly identical to the one being appraised.
-This value often sets the upper limit on what a property would sell for.
-It's also the least used predictor of value.
+Here, the appraiser analyzes information on local construction costs, the cost of labor and other factors to ascertain how much it would cost to replace the property being appraised.
+This value usually sets the maximum on what a property would sell for.
+The cost approach is also the least used method.

 Paired Sales Analysis

-Appraisers can tell you a lot about the neighborhoods in which they appraise.
-They thoroughly understand the value of particular features to the residents of that area.
+Appraisers can tell you a lot about the subdivisions in which they appraise.
+They thoroughly understand the value of particular features to the people of that area.
 Then, the appraiser researches recent sales in close proximity to the subject and finds properties which are 'comparable' to the subject at hand.
-By assigning a dollar value to certain items such as square footage, additional bathrooms, hardwood floors, fireplaces or view lots (just to name a few), we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject property.
+Using knowledge of the value of certain items such as fireplaces, room layout, appliance upgrades, extra bathrooms or bedrooms, or quality of construction, we adjust the comparable properties so that they more accurately portray the features of subject property.

-• For example, if the comparable has an extra half bath that the subject doesn't, the appraiser may deduct the value of that half bath from the sales price of the comparable.
+• For example, if the comparable property has a fireplace and the subject doesn't, the appraiser may subtract the value of a fireplace from the sales price of the comparable home.

-A true estimate of what the subject might sell for can only be determined once all differences between the comps and the subject have been evaluated.
-At Petersen Appraising, Inc, we are an authority when it comes to knowing the worth of real estate features in Spanish Fork and Utah County neighborhoods.
-The sales comparison approach to value is commonly awarded the most importance when an appraisal is for a home purchase.
+An opinion of what the subject might sell for can only be determined once all differences between the comps and the subject have been evaluated.
+At Petersen Appraising, Inc, we are an authority when it comes to knowing the value of particular items in Spanish Fork and Utah County neighborhoods.
+This approach to value is usually given the most weight when an appraisal is for a real estate purchase.

 Valuation Using the Income Approach